While the body cooled, police worked.

 Q: What did you learn from the experience?

 A: I learned the importance of training.
 In an emergency, we default to our lowest level of training.
 Since my initial training, I have learned new skills.
 Box breathing helped me with the stress.
 A few months ago, we were encouraged to inventory our duty bags.
 Forms were organized and updated to prevent fumbling.
 Using the bathroom, before arriving on scene, is a lesson shared by a trainer.
-Grieving people need help and adequately trained helpers are better helpers.
+Grieving people need help and adequate training makes better helpers.

 Q: How can you do the next call in a more excellent way?